ramesaliyev/gerzek/README.md

 # gerzek

-gerzek is a talendted bot for slack communication platform.
+gerzek mean idiot in turkish. he is an idiot but also he is a talented bot for slack communication platform.

-he can;
+### What he can do?
 - remind you something.
 - search on youtube for you.

+### Setup
+- Setup information will be here soon.

-it's turkish for now but documentation and localization settings will be here soon.
+> it's turkish for now but documentation and localization settings will be here soon.